Make a meaningful impact with your career, starting with the Certificate IV in Community Services.

 You will be qualified to work in the sector in a broad range of roles in community service organisations.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, presentations and group discussions.

 You will learn through:

 - classes on the City Campus that are designed to provide interaction, discussion and development of ideas and skills

-- specialist guest speakers presentations that provide insights into current workplace practices
+- specialist guest speakers to provide insights into current workplace practices

 - support for students to develop language, literacy and numeracy skills required to succeed in the program